 Students who have state-issued permanent or temporary disability hangtags, parking cards or plates are also required to purchase and display SIU Edwardsville parking permits in order to use parking spaces for individuals with a disability on University property.
 Vehicles with appropriate permits may be parked in handicap spaces only when individuals with a disability are the driver or rider in the vehicle.

 For short-term problems, 30-day temporary disability permits may be issued by the University.
 The purchase of a current SIU Edwardsville permit is also required.
 A University temporary disability permit does not authorize an individual to park in a space for individuals with a disability.
-Rather, Health Service and Parking Services work together to provide these individuals with closer, more convenient parking than they would normally have.
+Rather, Parking Services works together to provide these individuals with closer, more convenient parking than they would normally have.
 If the individual has no physician's statement, he or she must first go to Health Services, then to Parking Services.
 If the student has a physician's statement, he or she may go directly to Parking Services.
 Should the need persist beyond 30 days, the individual is required to apply for a State-issued permit.

 Individuals are permitted to park in non-wheelchair designated and non-metered spaces, (except those for University vehicles) in lot of choice, except Lot C (metered lot behind Rendleman Hall), at no additional charge.
 Rendleman and Morris University Center student employees may park in Lot B.